AbdielCortes/FBU-App/README.md

 * Discover - Allows users to find new accounts to follow.

 **Flow Navigation** (Screen to Screen)
-* Login - Opened if the user has not registered an account, allows for account creation or login.
+* Login - Opened if the user has not registered an account, user puts their username and password to login.
+    * -> Sign Up - User creates an account by entering their email, username, and password twice.
 * Home Feed - Shows posts form the accounts the user is following.
     * -> Post Details - User can tap on post to view details or comment.
     * -> Posting - Button that allows user to create a post.